donnytramptramples/Tic-Tac-Toe-with-AI/README.md

 ### How to run
 TODO
 ### Model
 As the task is not especially hard model used is quite simple.
-Input consists of 5 neurons, then fully connected 10-neurons hidden layer, both with relu activation.
+Input consists of 5 neurons, then fully connected 10-neurons hidden layer with relu activation.
 At the output there is one neuron (also fully connected), because task is just a binary classification (jump or dodge) it uses sigmoid activation.
-TODO
 ### Training
-TODO